 - Student Services and Counseling: Working students, or those with special needs and circumstances, often need support and counseling.
 Your program should have various support services to promote the successful completion of your certification program.

 CCI’s computer & network administration certification is equal to 30.5 semester credit hours, requiring students to complete 648 classroom hours of training.
 The certification program provides a thorough overview of the following topics:

 - Career Development

-If you are interested in pursuing a career in computer network administration, contact CCI to learn more about our certification course and how CCI can help you.
+If you are interested in pursuing a career in computer network administration, contact CCI and a counselor will help guide you toward a new career.